Using the Object Gateway for .NET

 Import Dependencies and Exclusions

-While mapping a .NET class into an InterSystems IRIS proxy class and importing it into InterSystems IRIS, the .NET Gateway loops over all class dependencies discovered in the given .NET class, including all classes referenced as properties and in argument lists.
-In other words, the .NET Gateway collects a list of all class dependencies needed for a successful import of the given class, then walks that dependency list and generates all necessary proxy classes.
+While mapping a .NET class into an InterSystems IRIS proxy class and importing it into InterSystems IRIS, the Object Gateway loops over all class dependencies discovered in the given .NET class, including all classes referenced as properties and in argument lists.
+In other words, the Object Gateway collects a list of all class dependencies needed for a successful import of the given class, then walks that dependency list and generates all necessary proxy classes.

 You can control this process by specifying a list of assembly and class name prefixes to exclude from this process.
 While this situation would be rare, it does give you some flexibility to control what classes get imported.
-The .NET Gateway automatically excludes a small subset of assemblies such as Microsoft.*
+The Object Gateway automatically excludes a small subset of assemblies such as Microsoft.*

 This method returns, in the ByRef argument allClasses